SKrotkih/NeuralNetwork/README.md

 - clone or unzip the repository.
 - go to the root folder.
-- open NeuralNetwork.xcodeproj with Xcode
+- open CleverArithmetic.xcodeproj with Xcode
-- select NeuralNetwork scheme.
+- select CleverArithmeticscheme.
 - select iOS 11 iPhone simulator.
 - start the app by pressing Command+R
 - start all tests by pressing Command+U